spyder-ide/spyder/installers-conda/resources/bundle_readme.md

 ## What does `conda` have to do with `spyder`?

-The Spyder installer uses `conda` packages to bundle all its dependencies (Python, qt, etc).
+The Spyder installer uses `conda` packages to bundle all its dependencies (Python, Qt, etc).
 This directory is actually a full `conda` installation!
 If you have used `conda` before, this is equivalent to what you usually call the `base` environment.

 ## Can I modify the `spyder` installation?

-Yes.
+Yes, but it is not recommended (see below).
 In practice, you can consider it a `conda` environment.
 You can even activate it as usual, provided you specify the full path to the location, instead of the _name_.

 ```